EdwinWenink/ai-ethics-tool-landscape/content/tools/IBM-AI-Fairness-360.md

     url: 'https://arxiv.org/abs/1810.01943'
 ---

-The IBM AI Fairness 360 Toolkit contains several bias mitigation algorithms that are applicable to various stages of a machine learning pipeline.
+The IBM AI Fairness 360 Toolkit contains several bias mitigation algorithms that are applicable to various stages of the machine learning pipeline.
-The toolkit implements different notions of [fairness](/values/fairness), both on [individual](/fairness/individual-fairness) and the [group](/fairness/group-fairness) level and several fairness metrics for both classes of fairness.
+The toolkit implements different notions of [fairness](/values/fairness), both on [individual](/fairness/individual-fairness) and the [group](/fairness/group-fairness) level, and several fairness metrics for both classes of fairness.
-The toolkit provides excellent [guidance on choosing metrics and mitigation](http://aif360.mybluemix.net/resources#guidance) given a particular goal and application.
+The toolkit provides additional [guidance on choosing metrics and mitigation algorithms](http://aif360.mybluemix.net/resources#guidance) given a particular goal and application.

+The following should be noted when using the fairness toolkit (and other similar toolkits, for that matter):

 > The toolkit should only be used in a very limited setting: allocation or risk assessment problems with well-defined protected attributes in which one would like to have some sort of statistical or mathematical notion of sameness.
 Even then, the code and collateral contained in AIF360 is only a starting point to a broader discussion among multiple stakeholders on overall decision making workflows. [source](http://aif360.mybluemix.net/resources#guidance)

 Moreover, the choice for a particular algorithm from the toolkit also depends on assumptions on the equality of people.
-Within the group fairness approach, the toolkit distinguishes two different "worldviews" underlying group fairness, the "we're all equal" worldview and the "what you see if what you get worldview".
+Within the group fairness approach, the toolkit distinguishes two different "worldviews" underlying group fairness: the "we're all equal" worldview and the "what you see if what you get worldview".
 See [group fairness](/fairness/group-fairness) for a further explanation.

-To choose an approach, we need to consider 1) the type of fairness to strive for, 2) given that type which fairness metrics/constraints to use (if applicable), 3) where in the pipeline to intervene, 4) which algorithm is suitable to support the made choices.
+To choose an approach, we need to consider 1) the type of fairness to strive for 2) given that type, which fairness metrics/constraints to use (if applicable) 3) where in the pipeline to intervene 4) which algorithm is suitable to support the made choices.

 ## Choosing fairness metrics